Connecticut State Forests - Seedling Letterbox Series Clues for Nepaug State Forest

 The forest is managed for sawtimber, firewood, wildlife habitat, and recreational activities such as hiking, hunting, fishing, canoeing, tubing, and bird watching.

 This is one of 32 letterbox hikes that is being sponsored by the Connecticut Department of Energy and Environmental Protection’s Division of Forestry.
-When you have completed 5 of these sponsored letterbox hikes, you are eligible to earn a commemorative State Forest Centennial patch.
+When you have completed 5 of these sponsored letterbox hikes, you are eligible to earn a commemorative State Forest letterbox patch.

 When you have completed five of these hikes, please contact us and let us know what sites you have visited, what your stamp looks like and how we may send you your patch.
 We will verify your visits and send the patch along to you.
 Contact DEEP Forestry